Fluid Level In Battery Low

 The precise ratio of sulfuric acid to water is critical.
 Too little water leads to a concentrated acid solution, increasing the risk of damage to the battery plates and reducing the battery's overall efficiency.
 Conversely, too much water dilutes the acid, lowering conductivity and impacting performance.

 Maintaining the correct fluid level is vital because the electrolyte solution must cover the battery plates completely.
-If the plates are exposed to air, they can sulfate (form a layer of lead sulfate), significantly reducing their ability to generate electricity.
+Think about it: if the plates are exposed to air, they can sulfate (form a layer of lead sulfate), significantly reducing their ability to generate electricity.
 This sulfation eventually leads to irreversible damage and battery failure.

 Causes of Low Battery Fluid Level